macchiato-framework/macchiato-async/README.md

 Also, once the API settles:

-- We have some initial tests, expanding the test cases would be nice.
+- We have some initial tests for futures, expanding the test cases would be nice.
 - More documentation

+## Contributing

+I welcome pull requests, as long as you're also distributing them under the MIT License.

+We are using git-flow.
+Please submit your pull requests from develop.

 # License